Please enter your promotion code:

 No promotion code?
 No problem!

 Groupon and Living Social Frequently Asked Questions

 Your groupon code is located on Groupon.com/mygroupons.
 Login in using your login information, mouse over your username at the top right.
 A dropdown menu should appear giving you various choices.
 Click My Groupons.
 This should list out all of your groupons and groupon codes.

-There are a couple of reasons why your Groupon Number may not work.
+There are a couple of reasons why your voucher number may not work.
 The best way to assist you with this request is for you to verify the number.
 Go to this page http://www.canvasondemand.com/groupon-code/ and fill out the information.
 This page will accept both Groupon and Living Social voucher codes.